 I am an applied microeconomic theorist.
-I am interested in and have worked on a wide range of topics including but not limited to matching (with applications to labor economics and family economics), bargaining, auctions, evolutionary and psychological game theory, team interactions, sustainability, and applied machine learning.
+I work on topics including but not limited to matching theory (with applications to labor economics and family economics), game theory (bargaining, auctions, evolution), and interdisciplinary topics (science of science, machine learning, team interactions, sustainability).
 I seek to test my theories empirically and experimentally, and apply them in interdisciplinary and classroom settings.

 [Google Scholar] [SSRN] [RePEc] [MSU Scholars]